 There are things that we can do as parents to make cleaning up easier for our kids, however.
 I have greater success with making it as SIMPLE and STRAIGHTFORWARD as possible for my kids.
 The following are the methods I find to helpful with kids of all ages.

 Here are some things you can do to encourage your kids to be tidy, too.

 1. Set a good example of keeping things picked up

 Even if life is busy, you as a mom need to at least demonstrate what your expectations are and being consistent in how you care for your things and are tidy yourself.

-Teach them how to care for their things
+Teach your kids how to care for their things

 You will need to show them more than once in order for them to learn what you expect and to master the art of doing it, especially if they are younger.

 From a young age, teach your child to pick up after themselves before getting the next thing out.
 This is the pickup rule.

 It is amazing how simple this concept is, but it is so hard to implement since kids can create a tornado in the two minutes that you are using the bathroom.